Sciebo-RDS/connexion-plus/README.md

 app = App(__name__, use_tracer=jaeger_tracer)
 ```

-If you use the tracer, you get also the TracingHandler in your Logger under the empty name.
+If you use the tracer, you get also a TracingHandler in your logging module under the empty name, so your logging message can be logged with opentracing.

 ```python
 logging.getLogger('')
 ```